Quick And Easy Black Wax Furniture Makeover

 In this tutorial, you will learn how to remove old varnish from furniture without chemicals and revive the wood with wax.

-Below is a list of the products I used on this makeover.
+Below is a list of the products I used for this makeover.
 Just click on the products to find where to purchase them for your next black wax furniture makeover.

 Removing Old Varnish |Sanding Method